-8.2.23 Academic Honors Regalia
+8.2.24 Academic Honors Regalia

-- a.
+a.
 Seniors who graduate cum Laude, Magna cum Laude, and Summa cum Laude may wear honor cords at the Commencement ceremony.
-These honor cords will be bestowed at the individual college honor ceremonies. - b.
+These honor cords will be bestowed at the individual college honor ceremonies.

+b.
 Graduating seniors who have completed the Honors Program may wear honor cords at the Commencement ceremony to symbolize their achievement.
-The bestowing of the honor cords will be left to the discretion of the Honors Program Director. - c.
-Graduating seniors who are members of national honor societies that belong to the Association for College Honor Societies and have been approved by the Academic Standards committee may wear the organization's honor cords at the Commencement ceremony.
+The bestowing of the honor cords will be left to the discretion of the Honors Program Director.

+c.
+Graduating seniors who are members of national honor societies that have a chapter on the UWRF campus may wear the organization's honor cords at the commencement ceremony.
 The bestowing of the cords will be left to each organization's local advisors.

 Honors regalia may include cords, ribbons, pins, and medallions.
 The Provost makes administrative decisions with respect to the type of honor regalia that may be worn.

-The Academic Standards committee will approve or disapprove each honor society chapter that initially requests the wearing of honor cords or other honors regalia at the Commencement ceremony.
-The primary criterion for approval will be the organization's membership in the Association for College Honor Societies.

-d.
-The following national honor society organizations have been approved to wear honor cords or ribbons under prior policies, and are grandfathered in for approval under the new policy: Phi Alpha Theta (History), Phi Kappa Phi (Overall honors), and Psi Chi (Psychology).
-All of these organizations are members of the Association for College Honor Societies.

-These policies will be effective with the December 2002 Commencement ceremony.
-[FS 02/03 #10, #43]
+Policy effective: Fall 2007 [FS 06-07 #119]

-8.2.23a Academic Merit [FS 03/04 #9]
+8.2.25 Academic Merit